Daivasmara/tokenprice/README.md

 ![tokenprice](https://i.imgur.com/HCq1bPb.gif)

-**tokenprice** is a simple CLI tool to fetch the latest multiple crypto token prices in various currencies.
+**tokenprice** is a simple CLI app to fetch the latest multiple crypto token prices in various currencies, all from the comfort of your terminal.
 All the [Crypto Market Cap & Pricing Data Provided By Nomics](https://nomics.com), therefore to use this tool you need to sign up first to get the API key, which I guarantee you, it will only take you about 2 mins, _even much less!_

 [**Sign up here!**](https://p.nomics.com/pricing#free-plan)